-The Senior Postholders Employment Committee (SPEC)

-The SPEC met once during 2022-23.
+The GNR Committee was formed in December 2023 by combining the previous Search and Governance Committee and the Senior Postholder Employment Committee.
+The Committee met three times during 2023-24.
 Committee membership comprises four independent governors and it is chaired by the Vice Chair of the Corporation.
-The Chair of the Corporation is not a member of the Committee.
+The Chair of the Corporation is a member of the Committee.
+The Principal is a member of the Committee for governance and nominations items only but attends to advise the Committee on the performance of senior post holders other than herself.

-The Committee's responsibilities are to make recommendations to the Board on the performance, remuneration and benefits of the Principal and Chief Executive, and other designated senior postholders.
-Details of remuneration for the year ended 31 July 2023 are set out in note 8 to the financial statements.
+The Committee's responsibilities are:

+- a) the appointment and reappointment of governors, and matters relating to the effectiveness and performance of the College's governance arrangements - b) to make recommendations to the Board on the performance, remuneration and benefits of the Principal and Chief Executive, and other designated senior postholders.
+Details of remuneration for the year ended 31 July 2024 are set out in note 8 to the financial statements.